vmware-labs/verified-betrfs/concurrency/docs/ShardedStateMachines.md

 }
 ```

 We can prove commutativity and associativity within Dafny.
-Dafny only need a little help with the proofs.
+Dafny only needs a little help with the proofs.

 ```dafny
 lemma glue_commutative(a: Shard, b: Shard)